imagej/imagej.github.io/_pages/2010-10-07_-_TrakEM2_published_in_PLoS_Biology.md

 All papers, software and data are Open Access showing the way of how science should be done in the 21st century.

-Congratulations to Albert Cardona, also known as the "Father of Fiji", for this <i>tour de force</i> effort\!
+Congratulations to Albert Cardona, also known as the "Father of Fiji", for this <i>tour de force</i> effort!